 Mr Loebenstein spoke about the new challenges that have arisen in the 21st century mediascape, and the increased expectation for universal availability of audiovisual heritage.
 In addition to these new developments, audiovisual archives around the world are still struggling with familiar issues, such as those first identified by Ray Edmondson in his 1994 study Audiovisual Archiving: Philosophy and Principles.
 Some of these challenges include the obsolescence of formats and of technology; intellectual property and copyright issues; a lack of statutory authority, including the issue of Legal Deposit; the ‘digital divide’ and the uncertainties of digitisation and digital long-term storage of moving image works; and last but not least, insufficient resources to deal with the above.

-Watch excerpts from Mr Loebenstein’s speech.
-Full speech notes are also available.
+Watch an excerpt from Mr Loebenstein’s speech.